Potential Impact of Texas v. U.S. Decision on Key Provisions of the Affordable Care Act

 – Insurers in the non-group and small group market may not vary premiums based on health status or gender or any other factor except:

-– Premiums can vary by age (up to 3:1), geography, and family size
+– Premiums can vary by age (by a factor of 3:1), geography, family size, and tobacco use

 – Rescission of coverage is prohibited in the non-group, small group, and large group market

-– 58% of Americans say someone in their household has a pre-existing health condition.
-(Nov 2018)
+– 57% of Americans say someone in their household has a pre-existing health condition (April 2019)

-– 41% are “very worried” that they or a family member will lose coverage if the Supreme Court overturns ACA’s pre-existing condition protections (August 2018)
+– 57% are “somewhat worried” (18%) or “very worried” (39%) that they or a family member will lose coverage if the Supreme Court overturns ACA’s pre-existing condition protections (April 2019)

-– 52% are “very worried” that they or a family member will have to pay more for coverage if the Supreme Court overturns ACA’s pre-existing condition protections (Sept 2018)
+– 62% are “very worried” (44%) or “somewhat worried” (18%)” that they or a family member will not be able to afford coverage in the future if the Supreme Court overturns ACA’s pre-existing condition protections (April 2019)

 – 17 million enrollees in Medicaid expansion states received coverage for preventive services in 2017